jade710/-hyperpod-mcp-server/src/sagemaker-hyperpod-mcp-server/README.md

 For write operations, we recommend the following IAM policies to ensure successful deployment of HyperPod clusters using the managed CloudFormation templates:

-* [**IAMFullAccess**](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/IAMFullAccess.html): Enables creation and management of IAM roles and policies required for cluster operation
+* [**IAMFullAccess**](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/IAMFullAccess.html): Enables creation and management of IAM roles and policies required for cluster operation.
+After cluster creation and if no new IAM role needs to be created, we recommend reducing the scope of this policy permissions.
 * [**AmazonVPCFullAccess**](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonVPCFullAccess.html): Allows creation and configuration of VPC resources including subnets, route tables, internet gateways, and NAT gateways
 * [**AWSCloudFormationFullAccess**](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AWSCloudFormationFullAccess.html): Provides permissions to create, update, and delete CloudFormation stacks that orchestrate the deployment
 * [**AmazonSageMakerFullAccess**](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSageMakerFullAccess.html): Required for creating and managing HyperPod clusters and cluster nodes